MelonKony/millmint/site/millmint/essays/social-economy.md

 {{<note panel>}}
 **Key Facts**

-* I am aware of how outrageous the premise of a moneyless society is -- taking it seriously and engaging with it is the joy of working on this project.
+* You don't have to tell me moneylessness is a crazy idea -- I'm well aware.
+Taking it seriously and engaging it head-on is the joy of working on this project.
 * Vekllei people are not more altruistic, selfless or generous than your average person, but they do have strong social bonds and codependent communities compared to most urban societies.
 * They live lives that are materially poorer but socially richer, and have access to quality essential goods like housing, food, education and clothing.
 * Their society has social illnesses like any other, and its economy is imperfect and has gaps.
 This austerity is a characteristic of their lives and a concession of the *commons* system.